ChamuMutezva/personal-finance-dashboard/README.md

 This is a five page project namely:

 - Overview
-  - This page should display all the information at-a-glance and allow for easy navigation.
+  - The page display all the information at-a-glance and allow for easy navigation.
-  - We recommend building this page last, as it will require logic from the other pages (e.g., recurring bills) in order to display the data correctly.
+  - navigate to other pages from the dashboard.
 - Transactions
-  - Output the transactions from the `data.json` file, paginating results for every ten transactions.
+  - Output the transactions from the database (vercel - postgres) and paginating results for every ten transactions.
-  - The search should allow for name search, but feel free to add other functionality like searching for transaction amounts if you want to test yourself.
+  - Search using name  and category.
-  - The sorting options include: Latest (most recent), Oldest, A to Z, Z to A, Highest (transaction amount), Lowest.
+  - Sorting options using the powerful Tanstack Tables include: Latest (most recent), Oldest, A to Z, Z to A, Highest (transaction amount), Lowest.
   - The filter is by transaction category, which are: Entertainment, Bills, Groceries, Dining Out, Transportation, Personal Care, Education, Lifestyle, Shopping, General.
 Filtering by category should only show transactions from the selected category.
 - Budgets
-  - Don't worry if you can't create a donut pie chart exactly like in the design.
-Do your best to get close, but feel free to go in your own direction.
+  - Donut pie chart to visually represent the budget categories.
-  - The "Spent" amount should calculate the money spent within the category for the current month (August 2024 in the app).
+  - The "Spent" amount should calculate the money spent within the category for the current month.
   - The "Latest Spending" component should display the three last transactions for that category regardless of the month.
   - Clicking "See All" on a budget should navigate to the Transactions page with the filter set to the relevant category.
 For example, clicking "See All" on Entertainment should only show transactions with the Entertainment category.
   - Adding a new budget should automatically pull in the three latest transactions from the created budget category and calculate the amount spent so far for August 2024.